damontallen/IPython-quick-ref-sheets/README.md

 ========================

 The IPython notebook that generated the HTML files can be viewed [here](http://nbviewer.ipython.org/urls/github.com/damontallen/IPython-quick-ref-sheets/raw/master/Qick_ref_with_library.ipynb).
-It first takes the quickref text and converts it to a dictionary with labels for the title, headings, and comment lines, as well as the multiline examples.
+It first takes the %quickref text and converts it to a dictionary with labels for the title, headings, and comment lines, as well as the multiline examples.
 A copy of the dictionary is saved as a binary pickle and can be downloaded from this git.
 The notebook goes on the generate HTML representations of the quickref text.

-Quick Referance Text
+Quick Reference Text
 ========================

 Originally the text file that this work is based on was generated from the IPython source code.
 This